adaptris/interlok-kubernetes/README.md

 # interlok-kubernetes-metrics
-Management component that will expose metrics to supported kubernetes adapters.
+Management component that will expose message-metrics to supported kubernetes adapters.